Of Marriage, Love and Accountability – Do You Have to Choose? (Easter Reflections)

 If your heart is slightly frayed, this is your midday reminder: someone gets it.
 Many someones, actually.
 Whole communities who don’t think you must accept unlove to be a real Christian.

-If you want to dive a little deeper into the story of safety, freedom, and healing and how you don’t have to choose between love and accountability, SHERO: Your WILD Guide to Warrior After Abuse is open for enrollment until 30th April 2023.
-(If it’s closed by the time you read this, you can still sign up for the wait list.)
+If you want to dive a little deeper into the story of safety, freedom, and healing and how you don’t have to choose between love and accountability check out Systems of Abuse:

 Being a real Christian isn’t synonymous with accepting harm.
 You never have to choose between loving others and holding others accountable.
-You can care for others and hold yourselves to a higher standard.
+You can care for others and hold them a higher standard.
 Find out how.